The Development, Environment and Transport Committee ('DET')

 - We reference the Martlesham Neighbourhood Plan as a vital piece of local planning policy

-- Committee members have local knowledge and can make useful comments in terms of style, appropriate materials, traffic issues, material considerations, and generally help ensure that development that does take place is better suited to our Parish
+- Committee members have local knowledge and can make useful comments in terms of style, appropriate materials, traffic issues, material considerations, and generally help ensure that development which does take place is better suited to our Parish

-- The Committee has good grass roots knowledge on what is permitted development and what isn't
+- DET Committee has good grass roots knowledge on what is permitted development and what isn't